alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

 ## Drawing this as a pie chart

 I wanted a chart that would show me how much of my bandwidth I'd used, and how much of the billing period had passed.
-I could do this with a pair of bars next to each other, but I prefer circular pie charts for this sort of data -- I find it easier go me to judge the proportions.
+I could do this with a pair of bars next to each other, but I prefer circular pie charts for this sort of data -- I find it easier for me to judge the proportions.
 Is it a quarter filled, a third, a half, and so on.

 I decided to draw the data as a two-part pie chart.